 Ransomware attack trends

-2021 and early 2022 have already seen a steady rise in the number of cyberattacks and ransoms demanded by hackers.
+2023 has already seen a steady rise in the number of cyberattacks and ransoms demanded by hackers.
 Below are some of the most visible trends in ransomware that have recently affected the cyber landscape.

 Exploitation of IT outsourcing services